-Oil crashes 7% as Trump announces additional tariffs on Chinese imports
+Oil slumps 7% as Trump announces additional tariffs on Chinese imports

 Graphic: U.S. crude inventories, weekly changes since 2017 - tmsnrt.rs/2y7mC9g

-“The market was already wobbly on reports by analysts that production would increase faster than demand by 1 million barrels per day in the new year.
-That kept the oil market under pressure even when the stock market went up,” said Phil Flynn, analyst at Price Futures Group in Chicago.
+“The market was already wobbly on reports by analysts that production would increase faster than demand by 1 million barrels per day in the new year,” said Phil Flynn, analyst at Price Futures Group in Chicago.

-“But the final straw for the oil market was when Trump imposed these additional tariffs and caught the market by surprise.
-It is raising concerns that the tariffs will slow economic growth and cause a drop in oil demand.”
+“But the final straw for the oil market was when Trump imposed these additional tariffs and caught the market by surprise.”

-U.S. manufacturing activity slowed to a near three-year low in July and a measure of new orders received by factories rebounded slightly, as the negative effects of the U.S.-Chinese trade war took their toll.

-Other data on Thursday showed the number of Americans filing for unemployment benefits rose last week, while construction spending fell in June as investment in private construction projects tumbled to its lowest level in 1-1/2 years.
+U.S. manufacturing activity slowed to a near three-year low in July, and construction spending fell in June as investment in private construction projects tumbled to its lowest level in 1-1/2 years.

 Total U.S. oil demand in May fell 98,000 bpd to 20.26 million bpd, data showed on Thursday.